» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Cataracts Figure 1

-Figure 1: Cataracts
+Figure 1: Cataracts in male rat (Boomer).

-Boomer’s case history and photo
+Case history and photo

-A trip to the Vet confirmed a diagnosis of cataracts in both eyes.
-The Vet’s assessment regarding treatment was that there was nothing to be done for him, short of surgery, which she didn’t think he needed stating as how most of the world was scent to him anyway.
-The Vet felt that he had accustomed himself well to his changing world and that the stress of a surgery with questionable outcome wasn’t worth the risk.
+A trip to the vet confirmed a diagnosis of cataracts in both eyes.
+The vet’s assessment regarding treatment was that there was nothing to be done for him short of surgery, which she didn’t think he needed stating as how most of the world was scent to him anyway.
+The vet felt that he had accustomed himself well to his changing world and that the stress of a surgery with questionable outcome wasn’t worth the risk.

 None

-Seen by Vet on consult, and determined that Boomer was well adjusted to his blindness.
+Seen by vet on consult, and determined that Boomer was well adjusted to his blindness.

 It was also felt that since Boomer already knew his way around the cage, I keep the arrangement constant, this on advice from the vet.